-All registered student organizations and individual students must obtain prior approval by the office of student engagement in order to post items electronically, on bulletin boards, or elsewhere on University property or off-campus student residences, and materials to be displayed in the residence halls must also be approved by the Office of Student Life (see student engagement guidelines for details).
-Students may not advertise drugs or alcohol or anything else that would be a violation of University policies either through language or artwork.
-Pursuit of activities in the residence halls for purposes of commercial operation is a privilege and may be revoked by the Vice President & Dean of Students or designee.
+All registered student organizations and individual students must obtain prior approval by the office of student engagement in order to post items electronically, on bulletin boards, or elsewhere on University property or off-campus student residences, and materials to be displayed in the residence halls must also be approved by the Office of Residence Life & Housing (see student engagement guidelines for details Students may not advertise drugs or alcohol or materials that slander, malign, ridicule an individual or their family or anything else that would be a violation of University policies either through language or artwork.
+Pursuit of activities in the residence halls for purposes of commercial operation is a privilege and may be revoked by the Vice President for Student Development or designee.
 The following are expressly prohibited:

-- a.
-Door to door solicitation or the sale of tickets or services. - b.
-Selling tickets or services for profit - c.
-Promotion of gambling - d.
-Hosting or promoting an event, on or off-campus, for students where excessive alcohol consumption may reasonably be anticipated (including but not limited to contracting buses) - e.
-Inappropriate use of University resources (technology, email, social networking sites, or Internet) as noted by Technology Services. - f.
-Use of copyright-protected materials (University seal, pictures, images, name) - g.
-Commercial operations that violate University policy or continued pursuit of a commercial operation after being directed to cease operations by the Vice President & Dean of Students.
+a.
+Door to door solicitation or the sale of tickets or services b.
+Selling tickets or services for profit c.
+Promotion of gambling d.
+Hosting or promoting an event, on or off-campus, for students where excessive alcohol consumption may reasonably be anticipated (including but not limited to contracting buses)

+e.
+Inappropriate use of University resources (technology, email, social networking sites, or Internet) as noted by Technology Services.

+f.
+Use of copyright-protected materials (University seal, pictures, images, name)

+g.
+Commercial operations that violate University policy or continued pursuit of a commercial operation after being directed to cease operations by the Vice President for Student Development.